Fingersoft: History

-In late 2011 Toni Fingerroos had to make a choice between job hunting and establishing his own business, since all funds reserved for the development of a new game for Sony PlayStation had been spent.
+In late 2011, Toni Fingerroos had to make a choice between job hunting and establishing his own business, since all funds reserved for the development of a new game for Sony PlayStation had been spent.
 He made a bet with himself and started developing mobile applications for Android devices.
 He worked alone and published new applications every couple of days to see if they would take off.
 He established Fingersoft in 2012 together with his girlfriend and Teemu Närhi, who became the company's CEO.
 Fingerroos had come up with the company's name already at the age of 10, when developing his first game.
 The Rally 94 game could be played on his grandmother's old laptop.
 In February 2012 he published the Cartoon Camera app, which allowed users to edit their photos to look like sketches or drawings.
 The app quickly reached 10 million downloads.
 Fingersoft also published other camera applications that were downloaded tens of millions of times.

-The Hill Climb Racing game published in September 2012 was born out of testing physics.
-The graphics for the game were made in Fingerroos's circle of acquaintances on a freelance basis, but he did the coding entirely on his own working on it 16 hours a day for a couple of months.
+Hill Climb Racing published in September 2012 was born out of testing physics.
+The graphics for the game were made in Fingerroos's circle of acquaintances on a freelance basis, but he did the coding entirely on his own, working on it 16 hours a day for a couple of months.
 The new racing game gained visibility in an affordable way, when it was advertised to the users of the camera applications.
 Other than that, the company spent hardly any money on paid user acquisition.
 One month after its Android launch, an iOS version of the game was also published.
-During the first 12 months, the Hill Climb Racing game reached over 100 million downloads.
+During the first 12 months, Hill Climb Racing reached over 100 million downloads.
 The game gained visibility on the top lists of the most downloaded games on Android phone marketplaces such as Google Play, which consistently generated more downloads.
 In November 2012, the company had 2 employees and hiring a third employee was being planned.

-In 2013 the Hill Climb Racing was the 10th most downloaded game in the United States and the 7th most downloaded game in the whole world.
+In 2013 Hill Climb Racing was the 10th most downloaded game in the United States and the 7th most downloaded game in the world.
 Fingersoft celebrated the milestone of one hundred million downloads and the game's first anniversary by publishing localized versions of the game in Spain, Germany, Russia, France, Poland and Japan.
-The company's turnover for the first financial year of 14 months was over 15 million euros.
+The company's turnover for the first financial year of 14 months was over €15 million.